tum-gis/citygml-change-detection/README.md

 program.execute();
 ```

-The ``config.txt`` file contains all configuration parameters needed by the software.
+The ``config.txt`` file contains all configuration parameters needed to run the program.
 These parameteres are defined [here](config/).